anandmampuzhakal/CucumberTest/README.md

 # CucumberTest

-The exercise is to develop a mobile application consisting of two or more screens that perform the following functions, also main focuses on how to architect/configure a multi-module application.
+The exercise is to develop a mobile application consisting of two or more screens that perform the following functions, also mainly focuses on how to architect/configure a multi-module application.
+MVVM pattern can adopt for each module also give the flexibility to the team can adopt any patterns according to the module behaviour.
+Here I am following the TDD approach which helps me to complete requirement fast.

+Recommendation for MVVM , SOLID principles

 1. Capture a person’s name and a number.
 2. Convert this number into words with a currency of dollars and cents.